harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

     <circle cx="0.833" cy="0.270833" r="0.01" fill="#EB5757" />
 </svg>

-Thinking about this general procedure recursively, we're left with this:
+Stating the procedure recursively, we have this:

 <div>$$\begin{aligned}
 t_{i+1} &= t_i + h \\
 y_{i+1} &= y_i + h f(t_i, y_i)
 \end{aligned}$$</div>

 This is called the "Forward Euler" method of numerical integration.
+This is the general case of the step `x += v * delta_t`!

 In this particular initial value problem, our steps look like so: